annette's bookcase

 research

 My research interests are clustered around issues of technology and literacy, with a special emphasis on computer code as a kind of writing.
-Current trends in new media literacies are enabled by the code running the programs supporting them; while I teach with, pay close attention to, and publish on these exciting sites of digital composition, my primary research takes a broader view on the technological, legal, and social factors that shape these digital composition environments.
-My projects are diverse in terms of study sites and methods, but they form a coherent agenda under this focus.
+Digital literacies are enabled by the code running the programs supporting them; while I teach with, pay close attention to, and publish on these exciting sites of digital composition, my primary research takes a broader view on the technological, legal, and social factors that shape these digital composition environments.

 future research projects

-For more details about my current and future research, please contact me at avee@wisc.edu.
+For more details about my current and future research, you can see my CV, or contact me at annettevee@gmail.com.